What are Some Important Qualities of a Good Boss?

 Improving employee performance is a critical skill of a good boss and a distraction to a bad boss.
 A good boss actively coaches you at work, clearly explains expectations, and sets a good example for you to copy.
 The bad boss just wants it done and leaves you unsure as to what is exactly wanted.

 Google’s “Project Oxygen?” has taken a lot of time — a couple of years, actually — to study what makes a good boss.
-Their ‘people analytics’ staff has come up with eight key attributes of good managers within their organization.
+Their ‘people analytics’ staff has come up with eight key attributes of great leaders within their organization.
 Among those eight attributes are:

 - Good Coach